Student Organizations

 Lambda Pi Eta

 Lambda Pi Eta is the honorary society of the National Communication Association.
-The organization's title symbolizes the three ingredients of persuasion identified by Aristotle: Lambda = logos, or logic; Pi = pathos, or emotions; and Eta = ethos, or credibility and ethics.
-St. Cloud State's Lambda Pi Eta Chapter fosters and rewards outstanding scholastic achievement and stimulates interest in the study of communication.
+The organization's title symbolizes the three ingredients of persuasion identified by Aristotle: Lambda = logos (logic), Pi = pathos (emotions), and Eta = ethos (credibility and ethics).
+St. Cloud State University's Lambda Pi Eta Chapter fosters and rewards outstanding scholastic achievement and stimulates interest in the study of communication.

-Students are eligible if they have a 3.0 GPA overall with a 3.25 GPA in the Communication Studies major.
-Students must have 60 credits minimum completed and 12 credits completed in Communications Studies to qualify.
+Students are eligible if they have a 3.0 overall GPA with a 3.25 GPA in the Communication Studies major, have completed at least 60 credits, and have completed 12 credits in Communication Studies.

-Students who meet the qualifications should email chapter advisor Scott Wells these items:
+Qualified students should email chapter advisor Scott Wells with the following items: